JohnNickerson/TodoSort/README.md

 - Rebalance the priority list if and when it gets too deep.

 # Releases

-* 2018-04-27: Build 0.9.10 released to Production
+- 2018-04-27: Build 0.9.10 released to Production
   - "Retag" option added to "Rename" command.
-* 2018-07-13: Build 0.9.11 released to Production
+- 2018-07-13: Build 0.9.11 released to Production
   - Export sorting support.
-* 2018-08-16: Build 0.9.12 released to Production
+- 2018-08-16: Build 0.9.12 released to Production
   - Default import context.
   - Force-save option.
   - Bug: deduplication search returns every single item as the last set.
-* 2018-10-11: Build 1.0.0 released to Production
+- 2018-10-11: Build 1.0.0 released to Production
   - Basic GUI
-* 2018-10-18: Build 1.0.1 released to Production
+- 2018-10-18: Build 1.0.1 released to Production
   - Recent Files list in GUI.
-* 2018-10-25: Build 1.0.2 released to Production
+- 2018-10-25: Build 1.0.2 released to Production
   - Save to update view
   - Size window to contents
   - Done and Someday views
-* 2018-11-01: Build 1.0.3 released to Production
+- 2018-11-01: Build 1.0.3 released to Production
   - GUI improvements
   - Ranking GUI
-* 2018-11-08: Build 1.0.4 released to Production
+- 2018-11-08: Build 1.0.4 released to Production
   - Live list updates.
-* 2018-11-13: Build 1.0.5 released to Production
+- 2018-11-13: Build 1.0.5 released to Production
   - Implicit chains.
   - Item editing in GUI.
   - Some GUI bug fixes.
-* 2018-11-15: Build 1.0.5.1 released to Production
+- 2018-11-15: Build 1.0.5.1 released to Production
   - Hot fix for implicit chains (everything was losing ranking data).
-* 2018-11-30: Build 1.0.7 released to Production
+- 2018-11-30: Build 1.0.7 released to Production
   - Add items via GUI.
-* 2019-01-24: Build 1.1.3 released to Production
+- 2019-01-24: Build 1.1.3 released to Production
   - Title fixing and search improvements.
-* 2019-01-31: Build 1.1.3 released to Production
+- 2019-01-31: Build 1.1.3 released to Production
   - Manually-triggered cleanup
   - Chain re-heading
   - Search for missing tags
   - Mask NSFW item titles.
-* 2019-02-07: Build 1.1.5 released to Production
+- 2019-02-07: Build 1.1.5 released to Production
   - Preserve context selection when moving items, marking done or undone.
   - Update item list when performing cleanup.
-* 2019-02-21: Build 1.1.6 released to Production
+- 2019-02-21: Build 1.1.6 released to Production
   - Show Head Only option moved to Options menu with keyboard shortcut.
   - Close ranking window automatically when finished.
   - Open any file type.
-* 2019-02-28: Build 1.1.7 released to Production
+- 2019-02-28: Build 1.1.7 released to Production
   - Validation for title fixing from GUI.
   - Full item details in tooltip.
   - Bump items via GUI.
   - Save NSFW masking option.
   - Open link updates after edit.
-* 2019-03-21: Build 1.1.8 released to Production
+- 2019-03-21: Build 1.1.8 released to Production
   - Double-click to edit.
   - Display item count.
   - Maroon back-end (v0.1.2.1)
   - Fix for done items deferring with projects.
-* 2019-04-25: Build 1.2.1.2
+- 2019-04-25: Build 1.2.1.2
   - Maroon 0.1.3.2 back-end
   - Fix for rapid-clicking crashes.
   - Fix for import command.
   - Optimised depth calculation code.
   - Other bug fixes and UI improvements.
-* 2019-05-14: Build 1.3.0
+- 2019-05-14: Build 1.3.0
   - Maroon 0.2 back-end.
   - Fix for conflict resolution process.
-* 2019-05-27: Build 1.3.0.1
+- 2019-05-27: Build 1.3.0.1
   - Updated to Maroon 0.2.0.3 for optimised conflict detection algorithm.
-* 2019-05-30: Build 1.3.1.1
+- 2019-05-30: Build 1.3.1.1
   - Check-chain command.
   - Move individual items to other contexts in GUI.
   - Implemented File -> New.
   - Patched to Maroon 0.2.0.3 for commit performance.
-* 2019-06-20: Build 1.3.2
+- 2019-06-20: Build 1.3.2
   - Search by project and context.
   - Fix for editing deferred items.
-* 2019-07-04: Build 1.3.3
+- 2019-07-04: Build 1.3.3
   - UI and bug fixes.
-* 2019-08-14: Build 1.3.4
+- 2019-08-14: Build 1.3.4
   - Sort by title, upvotes or order tag.
-* 2019-09-05: Build 1.3.5.1
+- 2019-09-05: Build 1.3.5.1
   - Tag and value search.
   - Offer to commit pending items.
   - Disable "Move To" in search results.
   - Sort projects by title in search list.
   - Patched to fix null reference in "time to commit" check.
-* 2019-09-18: Build 1.3.5.2
+- 2019-09-18: Build 1.3.5.2
   - Patched to fix interaction error in prompt to commit with conflicts.
-* 2019-10-10: Build 1.3.6
+- 2019-10-10: Build 1.3.6
   - Added text replacements in GUI for title fixing.
   - Fixed inability to remove Context and Project from search conditions.
   - Fixed commit prompt count calculation.
-* 2019-11-14: Build 1.3.7.1
+- 2019-11-14: Build 1.3.7.1
   - Updated title fixing to process HTML/Unicode elements before validating.
   - Import all text files from a folder.
   - Import from Pocket html export file.
-* 2019-12-12: Build 1.3.8
+- 2019-12-12: Build 1.3.8
   - Fixed unsaved changes indicator when committing.
   - Set keyword search box focus properly.
   - Added GUI import features.
-* 2020-01-16: Build 1.3.9
+- 2020-01-16: Build 1.3.9
   - Show deep results automatically in Search.
-* 2020-02-06: Build 1.3.10
+- 2020-02-06: Build 1.3.10
   - Search from the keyword box by pressing "Enter".
   - Removed obsolete "someday" and "done" arguments from CLI "init" command.
-* 2020-02-27: Build 1.3.11
+- 2020-02-27: Build 1.3.11
   - Added a default import context.
   - Changed to a folder browser when TodoSortFolder import type is selected.
   - Set the file filter on the import file browser based on chosen import type.
-* 2020-03-12: Build 1.3.12
+- 2020-03-12: Build 1.3.12
   - Ignore duplicate matches if they have different type values.
-* 2020-06-25: Build 1.3.13.0
+- 2020-06-25: Build 1.3.13.0
   - Changed title-fixing code to use HTML Decode.
-* 2020-08-18: Build 1.3.14.1
+- 2020-08-18: Build 1.3.14.1
   - Fixed empty "Move To" context menu.
   - Fixed "Commit" command asking to reload the file.
-* 2020-08-20: Build 1.3.15.0
+- 2020-08-20: Build 1.3.15.0
   - Title fix updated to reject blank titles.
-* 2020-09-03: Build 1.4.0.0
+- 2020-09-03: Build 1.4.0.0
   - Updated to Maroon 0.3.
   - "Copy URL" context command.
   - Keyboard shortcuts for ranking window.
-* 2020-11-12: Build 1.4.1.0
+- 2020-11-12: Build 1.4.1.0
   - Updated target framework version numbers.
   - Added project ID to the "bump" command search parameters.
   - Allow Enter key to search from any search parameter box.
   - Fixed problem of being unable to edit an item into a new context.
   - Fixed potential default to "Search" context for new items.
-* 2020-11-26: Build 1.4.1.1
+- 2020-11-26: Build 1.4.1.1
   - Reverted to Maroon 0.2.3 to fix commit problems.
-* 2020-11-27: Build 1.4.1.2
+- 2020-11-27: Build 1.4.1.2
   - Fixed status message display.
-* 2021-02-04: Build 1.4.2
+- 2021-02-04: Build 1.4.2
   - Added a "commit" option on the balance command.
-* 2021-02-11: Build 1.4.3
+- 2021-02-11: Build 1.4.3
   - Added ability to specify "length" for projects, used in "check-chain" command.
   - Added rebalance functionality to the GUI.
-* 2021-03-03: Build 1.4.3.1
+- 2021-03-03: Build 1.4.3.1
   - Patched to fix null reference exception on bump operation.
-* 2021-03-18: Build 1.4.4.1
+- 2021-03-18: Build 1.4.4.1
   - Added "Defer Until..." context menu command for arbitrary defer dates.
   - Added check for uncommitted changes when looking for data to reload.
-* 2021-04-06: Build 1.4.4.2
+- 2021-04-06: Build 1.4.4.2
   - Fixed: changes were detected as new when saved, prompting reload.
-* 2021-04-08: Build 1.4.4.3
+- 2021-04-08: Build 1.4.4.3
   - [FIXED]After committing changes, prompt to reload from disk appears.
-* 2021-10-14: Build 1.4.5.1
+- 2021-10-14: Build 1.4.5.1
   - Fixed search term immediate binding for faster tag/value refinement.
   - Fixed an exception when starting with a missing directory.
   - Changed the wording of the prompt to save changes before the "cleanup" command.
-* 2021-12-16: Build 1.4.6
+- 2021-12-16: Build 1.4.6
   - Added "sort-desc" option for exports.
   - Removed JSON mapper.
 I'm not using it.
-* 2022-05-12: Build 1.4.7
+- 2022-05-12: Build 1.4.7
   - Fixed search keyword to trim before applying.
   - Added "Mask/Unmask" context command.
-* 2022-06-09: Build 1.4.8
+- 2022-06-09: Build 1.4.8
   - Added JSON export format.
-* 2022-06-26: Build 1.4.8.1
+- 2022-06-26: Build 1.4.8.1
   - Fixed TemplateExporter to include Context name value.
-* 2022-08-11: Build 1.5.0
+- 2022-08-11: Build 1.5.0
   - Upgraded to CommandLineParser v2.9
     - Updated to target .NET 4.8
-* 2022-08-18: Build 1.5.1
+- 2022-08-18: Build 1.5.1
   - Added "sort" and "top" options to the "bump" command.
   - Fixed summary displaying after every command.
   - Enable masking on "mask item" action.
-* 2022-09-08: Build 1.5.2
+- 2022-09-08: Build 1.5.2
   - Fixed file change notice persisting after automatic reload.
-* 2022-11-10: Build 1.5.3
+- 2022-11-10: Build 1.5.3
   - Added tag searching to the bump command.
-* 2022-11-24: Build 1.5.3.1
+- 2022-11-24: Build 1.5.3.1
   - Added some dividers to the File menu for readability.
-* 2022-12-01: Build 1.5.4
+- 2022-12-01: Build 1.5.4
   - Allow "bump" command to auto-select in all circumstances.
-* 2022-12-22: Build 1.5.4.1
+- 2022-12-22: Build 1.5.4.1
   - Fixed tooltip not updating after title update.
   - Updated "Mask" behaviour when mask feature is disabled and target item is already marked for masking.
   - Automatically expand Search panel when selecting Search context, and collapse when navigating away.
-* 2023-01-05: Build 1.5.4.2
+- 2023-01-05: Build 1.5.4.2
   - Fixed search results not updating in GUI.
-* 2023-01-19: Build 1.5.4.3
+- 2023-01-19: Build 1.5.4.3
   - Added upvotes for items bumped if no parent is found.
-* 2023-02-09: Build 1.5.4.4
+- 2023-02-09: Build 1.5.4.4
   - Added upvotes for zero-depth bump targets.
   - Fixed import bug for split-line titles.
-* 2024-02-01: Build 1.5.4.5
+- 2024-02-01: Build 1.5.4.5
   - Changed Someday context to show items with return dates first.
     - Disabled the GUI Rebalance command.
     - Moved item count under the search block for better visibility on long lists.
+- 2024-08-15: Build 1.6.0
+  - Convert to .NET 8 and JSON configuration.